Recycled glaze

 it is possible to use perfectly prepared waste materials that are available on site.

-The small test bags are made of uncoated paper, 100% recycled and recyclable.
-Also with stone dust residues.
+The small test pouches are made of uncoated paper, 100% recycled and recyclable.
 The associated labels are printed on remaining stock from large and local printing companies that would otherwise be thrown away.
 The paper was saved in cooperation with Stefan from Papierretter.com︎︎︎

 The labels were printed in cooperation with thehappyclub.de︎︎︎, a local risography studio that uses one of the most sustainable printing processes with plant-based colors.